Your First Agent

 Advanced Custom Agents

-For more complex patterns like stateful agents, see Custom Agents Guide.
+For more complex patterns like stateful agents, see the Custom Agents Guide.

 Specialized Agent Types